Design the Regular Concentration Track

 The Latin American, Latinx, and Caribbean Studies Concentration (6 courses), is drawn from offerings in the social sciences, humanities, and the arts.

 Please use this LALC Course Planning Worksheet to enter the LALC courses you have taken and those you hope to take in the future.
-Email the LALC Director, Daniel Frost to make an appointment to discuss your initial course plans and please attach your worksheet.
+Email either of the LALC Co-directors, Rosa Carrasquillo or Bridget Franco to make an appointment to discuss your initial course plans and please attach your worksheet.

 Courses and Planning